fcorella/2F-crypto-authn-demo/README.md

 *Be sure to use Amazon Linux 2 rather than Amazon Linux 2023*; Amazon Linux 2023 does not support the MySQL community server at this time.

-Assign an IAM role to the server that allows it to send mail using the AWS Simple Email Service (SES).
+Assign an IAM role to the server with a policy that allows it to send email using the AWS Simple Email Service (SES).

 Install git (`sudo yum -y install git`) and clone this